-This is also reflected in the weaponry, which on the surface seems copied directly from its ancestor.
-In reality though, the action is more fast-paced and immediate: Whereas the standard weapons all started out relatively weak in Turrican, here they all fire with full power all the time; the spreadshot fills the screen with five streams of bullets, while the equivalent for the laser starts out as the devastating flamethrower that it became only when fully upgraded in Turrican II.
-It's also the overpowered weapon one wants to use all the time, as it not only has a huge radius, but also damages enemies behind thin walls.
-The bouncer is the weirdest of them all, as it only works as such when the fire button is tapped; when holding it pressed, it turns into a more concentrated straight shot.
+This is also reflected in the weaponry, which on the surface seems copied directly from its ancestor, but makes for more fast-paced and immediate action: Whereas the standard weapons all started out relatively weak in Turrican, here they fire with full power all the time; the spreadshot fills the screen with five streams of bullets, while the equivalent for the laser starts out as the devastating flamethrower that it became only when fully upgraded in Turrican II.
+It is also quite overpowered compared to the other weapons, so it's likely to get the most use.
+It not only has a huge radius, but also damages enemies behind thin walls.
+The bouncer is the oddest of them all, as it only works as such when the fire button is tapped; when holding it pressed, it turns into a more concentrated straight shot.

 It's mandatory to bring the time for longer sessions, though, as there's no save function whatsoever.
-Gunlord may be no longer than comparable games from the 1980s or 90s, but by today's standard, it seems a bit long to expect players to clear it in one sitting.
-Afterwards, there's not much left to do other than the hunt for high scores (there's an online leaderboard where one can upload scores via password).
-Besides "Original," there's also an "Arcade" mode, but the only difference is that using a credit after losing all lives resets the player to the beginning of the stage.
-A couple alternative difficulty levels would have been nice, but there are none.
+Gunlord may be no longer than comparable games from the 1980s or 90s, expecting today's busy players to clear it in one sitting seems like a bit much to ask.
+Afterwards, there's not much left to do other than the hunt for high scores (there's an online leaderboard where scores can be uploaded via password).
+Besides "Original," there's also an "Arcade" mode, but the only difference is that using a credit after losing all lives resets the player to the beginning of the stage instead of respawning right at the spot.
+A few additional difficulty levels would have been nice, but there are none.

-With 32 Euros (almost US$40) for the cheapest option (the Dreamcast Regular Edition) in NG:Dev.Team's shop, Gunlord comes at a tough price for an indie game.
-It is a fun, professionally-made product, but considering the arcade-short content and the lack of difficulty options, it is hard to recommend it to anyone other than die-hard fans of the genre, or Neo Geo/Dreamcast enthusiasts who need to own every game for their favorite system.
-Sure, much of the price comes from producing the game for vintage home consoles and professional packaging, but it should be about time for NG:Dev.Team to forget about their pride and bring their games to download platforms as an alternative.
+With 32 Euros (almost US$40) for the cheapest option (the Dreamcast Regular Edition) in NG:DEV.TEAM's shop, Gunlord comes at a tough price for an indie game.
+It is a fun, professionally-made product, but considering the slim content and the lack of difficulty options, it is hard to recommend it to anyone other than die-hard fans of the genre, or Neo Geo/Dreamcast enthusiasts who need to own every game for their favorite system.
+Sure, much of the price comes from producing the game for vintage home consoles and professional packaging, but it should be about time for NG:DEV.TEAM to forget about their pride and bring their games to download platforms as an alternative.
 It might cost them a handful of Dreamcast sales and street cred with their more snobbish fans, but would allow for a far better circulation among the non-collectors.